miladavuk/StackExchange/README.md

 ## Data Preprocessing

 Since all questions were related to programming, besides the textual description of a question, they also included code snippets.
-Since the code snippets are not relevant for our building our classification model, and could actually introduce the the noise, the collected questions were edited not to include any code snippets.
+Since the code snippets are not relevant for our building our classification model, and could actually introduce noise, the collected questions were edited not to include any code snippets.
 At the end, only the title and textual description of a question were saved.

 ## Classification

+In order for this model to be able to recommend tags for a question, what it should essentially do is use text mining techniques to classify each question to a predefined class <b>yes</b> (the tag should be recommended for that question) or <b>no</b> (the tag should not be recommended for that question).

 ### Choosing tags